ysthakur/fred/writeup/writeup.typ

   #image("img/quadratic_scanning_example.png", height: 40%)
 ]

 The green edges in the diagram above are references that are known not to introduce any cycles.
 Therefore, when doing mark-scan, we will not follow them (this is our modification from the previous section, not part of lazy mark scan).
 There are other references that don’t cause cycles in there, but we can't know this at compile-time.
-I'm going to call these green edges "innocent", because I don't know what sort of terms are actually used for them by real researchers.

 At some point, the variables `ctx`, `file`, and `expr` will go out of scope, so the `Context`, `File`, and `Expr` objects will all have their refcounts decremented before being added to the list of PCRs.
 All the objects in the diagram above have become garbage and are eagerly waiting to be freed.